 Jack Macnamara is an 80-year-old Jesuit Seminarian from Chicago, Illinois.
 He was the chief organizer of the Contract Buyers League of Chicago, which helped many black people gain fair pricing for the overpriced homes they were purchasing.
 Macnamara helped start this league in June 1966.

-When he moved into the North Lawndale community he realized that many of his black neighbors who lived in similar houses and had similar incomes were being discriminated against.
-It became evident that they paid much more for their home than a white individual.
+When Macnamara moved into the North Lawndale community, he realized that many of his black neighbors who lived in similar houses and had similar incomes were paying far more to buy a home than white individuals.
+It was evident they were victims of discrimination.

-Currently, Macnamara is a visiting scholar at Loyola University Chicago and serves on the board of Austin Coming Together (ACT).
-Serving as the treasurer of the organization’s executive community, he works together with others to promote community building and improve the quality of life.
-His research and interest center on topics like financial exploitation of African American communities and the culture of peace and non-violence in schools.
+Currently, Macnamara is a visiting scholar at Loyola University Chicago, and serves on the board of Austin Coming Together (ACT).
+Serving as the treasurer of the organization’s executive community, he works together with others to promote community building and the improvement of resident’s quality of life.
+His research and interest centers on topics like financial exploitation of African American communities, and the culture of peace and non-violence in schools.
+Without Macnamara’s earnest commitment to bring this racial injustice to the light, this maltreatment might not ever have been revealed.

 Written by Alexandra Martin and Brielle Buford